 Development: Today & Tomorrow

-- Kansas City Intermodal Facility – In partnership with the State of Kansas, BNSF will construct the Kansas City Intermodal Facility – a new 443-acre $250 million intermodal facility located in Edgerton, Kansas.
-By increasing rail intermodal capacity in the Kansas City area, this Project will avoid diversion of traffic to long haul trucking that otherwise would move by rail.
+- Kansas City Intermodal Facility – In partnership with the State of Kansas, BNSF plans to construct the Kansas City Intermodal Facility – a new, 443-acre $250 million intermodal facility located in Edgerton, Kansas.
+While this facility will be located on the TransCon Corridor, it will be within miles of where the TransCon and MidCon converge in Kansas City, providing the opportunity for goods to also move north/south on the MidCon.
+By increasing rail intermodal capacity in the Kansas City area, this project will avoid diversion of traffic to long haul trucking that otherwise would move by rail.
 This enhancement will reduce highway congestion, improving quality of life and livability of citizens along the major truck routes.
-This facility, along with the separate and independently-developed logistics park, has the potential to create 13,000 jobs and remove an average of 3,000 long-haul trucks per day from highways.
+Kansas City Intermodal, along with the planned logistics park, has the potential to create 13,000 jobs and remove an average of 3,000 long-haul trucks per day from highways.

 - Grade Crossing Closures – BNSF, as the industry leader, has closed over 5,000 crossings to date system-wide.
-Included in that total are over 940 crossings closed on the TransCon.
+Included in that total are over 480 crossings closed on the MidCon.
 To learn more about grade crossing safety, visit BNSF.com.